 Any existing requirements regarding protected species and designated sites should be prioritised in planning and designing measures to mitigate for proposed development.
-Enhanced and/or new habitat provision aimed at meeting those requirements can be counted in the BNG calculation but can only be used to achieve no net loss.
+Mitigation to compensate for impacts on protected species and sites Enhanced and/or new habitat provision aimed at meeting those requirements can be counted in the BNG calculation but can only be used to achieve no net loss. only partly.
+So if for example the development needs to achieve 11 biodiversity units, the above mitigation can count for 10 of these units.
+At least 1 unit should come from other separate on-site or off-site gains or statutory biodiversity credits.